| Germany

 For robusta, the price will rise 19% to $1.20 per pound.

 The additional price of organic Fairtrade coffee will increase 33%, from $0.30 to $0.40 per pound.
-More than half of Fairtrade coffee sold in 2021 were organic certified.
+More than half of Fairtrade coffee sold in 2021 was certified organic.

 “Despite the recent spikes in global coffee prices, coffee farmers are struggling with inflation, skyrocketing production costs, and crop loss due to the effects of climate change.
 Many coffee farmers are abandoning their farms in search of opportunities elsewhere and young people today in coffee-growing communities struggle to see a future in coffee.
 The fact that farmers cannot make a living in coffee is a tragic commentary for the industry and a huge risk for the future of the global coffee sector as a whole,” said Firl added.